angular/angular/aio/content/guide/schematics-for-libraries.md

 The task uses the user's preferred package manager to add the library to the project's `package.json` configuration file, and install it in the project’s `node_modules` directory.

 In this example, the function receives the current `Tree` and returns it without any modifications.
-If you need to, you can do additional setup when your package is installed, such as generating files, updating configuration, or any other initial setup your library requires.
+If you need to, do additional setup when your package is installed, such as generating files, updating configuration, or any other initial setup your library requires.

 ### Define dependency type